j-henkel/nbody/README.md

+# nbody
-# Solving the n-body problem
+Solving the n-body problem